-- 14. In TRADES, MANUFACTURES, or other Business, Masters should, in all cases, be distinguished.-Example: "Carpenter- - 15.
-WORKERS in MANUFACTURES, and generally in the Mechanical Arts, should distinctly state the particular BRANCH OF WORK, and the MATERIAL, if they are not implied in the names, as in Brassfounder, Iron-moulder.
-Where the trade is much sub-divided, both TRADE and BRANCH are to be returned thus-"Watchmaker-Finisher"; " Printer-Compositor." - 16.
-MINERS should state the description of Mine in which they work.-Examples: "Coal Miner," "Lead Miner," "Copper Miner," &c.
-The term Miner should never be used alone. - 17.
-ENGINEERS.-Civil Engineers, and Mining Engineers, to be se described.
-Workmen employed in works or factories are to be distinctly described.-Examples: "Engine Smith at Factory," "Engine Fitter at Works."
+14. In TRADES, MANUFACTURES, or other Business, Masters should, in all cases, be distinguished.-Example: "Carpenter- 15.
+WORKERS in MANUFACTURES, and generally in the Mechanical Arts, should distinctly state the particular BRANCH OF WORE, and the MATERIAL, if they are not implied in the names, as in Brassfounder, Iron-moulder.
+Where the Trade is much sub-divided, both TRADE and BRANCH are to be returned thus-" Watchmaker founder, Iron-moulder.
+Finisher; "Printer-Compositor."
+16. MINERS should state the description of Mine in which they work.-Examples: "Coal Miner," "Lead Miner," "Copper Miner," dc.
+The term Miner should never be used slone. ctc.
+The term Miner should never be used alone.

+17. ENGINEERS.-Civil Engineers, and Mining Engineers, to be so described.
+Workmen employed in works or factories are to be distinctly described.-Examples: "Engine Smith at Factory."
+"Engine Fitter at Works."
 Engine Drivers, Stokers, and Firemen to be described in connection with the manufactory, railway, steam-vessel, &c., in which they are employed.-Examples: "Railway Engine Driver," "Stoker in Linen Factory."
+"Engineer" alone is not to be used.
-"Engineer" alone is not to be used. - 18.
-ARTISANS and MECHANICS should invariably state the particular branch of mechanical art or business in which they are employed. - 19.
-WEAVER.-"Silk," "Wool," "Worsted," "Cotton," &c., should always be written before this general term, so as to express distinctly the material which he weaves; thus, "Cotton Weaver." - 20.
-DOMESTIC SERVANTS should be described according to the nature of their service, adding in all cases "Domestic Servant."-

-Examples: "Coachman-Domestic Servant," "Gardener-Domestic Servant," "Cook-Domestic Servant." - 21.
-LABOURERS, PORTERS, to be described according to the nature of their employment.
-Examples: "Railway Porter," "Bricklayer's Labourer," "Labourer in Iron Works," "General Labourer," see also Instruction No. 12.
-The term Labourer should never be used - 22.
-Persons ordinarily engaged in some industry, but OUT OF EMPLOYMENT at the time of the Census, should be so described; as "Bricklayer, unemployed"; "Carpenter, unemployed." - 23.
-PERSONS FOLLOWING NO PROFESSION, TRADE, OR CALLING, and holding no public office, but deriving their incomes chiefly from land, houses, dividends, interest of money, annuities, &c., should describe themselves accordingly.
+18. ARTISANS and MECHANICS should invariably state the particular branch of mechanical art or business in which they are branch of mechanical art or business in which they are 19.
+WEAVER .- " Silk," " Wool," " Worsted," " Cotton," dc., should always be written before this general term, so as to express distinctly the material which he weaves; thus-"Cotton Weaver."
+20. DOMESTIC SERVANTS should be described according to the nature of their service, adding in all cases "Domestic Servant."- Examples: "Coachman-Domestic Servant," "Gardener-Domestic 21.
+MESSENGERS, PORTERS, LABOURERS, to be described according to the nature of their employment.
+Examples: "Railway Porter," "Bricklayer's Labourer," "Labourer in Iron Works," "General Labourer,"-see also Instruction No. 12.
+The term Labourer should never be used alone.
+22. Persons ordinarily engaged in some industry, but OUT OF EMPLOYMENT at the time of the Census, should be so described; 23.
+PERSONS FOLLOWING NO PROFESSION, TRADE OR CALLING, and holding no public office, but deriving their incomes chiefly from land, houses, dividends, interest of money, annuities, &c., should describe themselves accordingly.
 The indefinite terms Gentleman, Esquire, are not to be used.
-Persons who have RETIRED FROM BUSINESS to be entered thus-"Retired Farmer," "Retired - 24.
-WOMEN AND CHILDREN.-The occupation of those who are regularly employed from home, or who follow any business at home, is to be distinctly recorded, but no entry should be made in the case of those solely engaged in domestic duties at home.
+Persons who have RETIRED FROM BUSINESS to be entered thus-"Retired Farmer," "Retired 24.
+WOMEN AND CHILDREN.-The occupation of those who are regularly employed from home, or who follow any business at home, is to be distinctly recorded.
 See also Instruction No. 10.

-NOTE.-For Examples of the mode of filling up this Return see Pattern Tables on another part of this Form.

-Extracts from the Census (Ireland) Act, 1910, 10 Edw.
-VII., and 1 Geo.
-V., cap.
-11.
+Norn .- For Examples of the mode of filling up this Return see Pattern Tables on another part of this Form, Extracts from the Census (Ireland) Act, 1900, 63 Vic., cap.
+6. Sec.
+2. (5.)
+"Every Enumerator may ask all such questions of all persons within his district, respecting themselves or the persons constituting their respective families, and respecting such further particulars as may be necessary for the purpose of taking the said accounts."
 Sec.
-7. (2.) " If any person refuses to answer or wilfully gives
+7. (2.)
+"If any person refuses to answer or wilfully gives a profession."